mtumilowicz/scrum-notes/README.md

     * PO may have the Development Team do it, but remains accountable
     * clearly expressing Product Backlog items
     * assign priorities to items
-    * optimizing the value of the work the Development Team performs
     * ensure that PB is visible, transparent, and clear to all
     * ensuring the Development Team understands items